-- 1. In the Tools toolbar, select the Transform [1] tool or press Shift + T. - 2.
+- 1. In the Tools toolbar, select the Transform 🛄 tool or press Shift + T. - 2.
 In the Timeline or Camera view, select one or more drawing layers to reset.

-- Right-click the selected layers and select Clear All Values.
+- 3. Do one of the following: - Right-click the selected layers and select Clear All Values.
 This will remove all keyframes and reset all values for the entire layer. - In the Timeline View menu, select Layers > Clear All Values.
 This will remove all keyframes and reset all values for the entire layer.